 * Campari tomatoes

-You can substitute oven-roasted tomatoes for any tomato recipe you currently use for regular tomatoes.
-The flavor with slow oven-roasted tomatoes will be more intense, similar to sun-dried tomatoes.
-The taste with quick roasted tomatoes is sweet.
+You can substitute oven-roasted tomatoes for any recipe you currently use for regular tomatoes.
+The flavor of slow oven-roasted tomatoes will be more intense, similar to sun-dried tomatoes.
+The taste of quick-roasted tomatoes is sweet.
 Here are a few of my favorite uses:

-* Spaghetti or pasta sauce - Use oven-roasted tomatoes in place of fresh tomatoes.
+* Spaghetti or pasta sauce – Use oven-roasted tomatoes instead of fresh tomatoes.
 Roasted tomatoes will give your sauce a much deeper flavor.
 Because your sauce might need more tomatoes than you have, use a combination of fresh/canned and oven-roasted tomatoes.